AndrejOrsula/drl_grasping/README.md

 source <drl_grasping dir>/install/local_setup.bash
 ```

+This enables:
+- Use of `drl_grasping` Python module
+- Execution of scripts and examples via `ros2 run drl_grasping <executable>`
+- Launching of setup scripts via `ros2 launch drl_grasping <launch_script>`

 ### Docker

 The easiest way to try out this project is by using the included [Dockerfile](docker/Dockerfile).

-Make sure you have a setup for using [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), e.g.:
+Before starting, make sure your system has a setup for using [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), e.g.:
 ```bash
 # Docker
 curl https://get.docker.com | sh \